Azure/Azure-Sentinel/Solutions/AtlassianJiraAudit/Playbooks/Sync-Incidents/readme.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FPlaybooks%2FSync-IncidentsWithJIRA%2FSync-Comments%2Fazuredeploy.json)
 [![Deploy to Azure Gov](https://aka.ms/deploytoazuregovbutton)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure%2FAzure-Sentinel%2Fmaster%2FPlaybooks%2FSync-IncidentsWithJIRA%2FSync-Comments%2Fazuredeploy.json)

-To sync incident comments from JIRA to Azure Sentinel an Azure Function is used.
+To sync incident comments from JIRA to Microsoft Sentinel an Azure Function is used.
 This Function App contains one Powershell Function.
 There are two types of comments in JIRA: internal and public comments.
 This script will only sync the public comments, so that customers don't have access to the internal ones.

 The code for this function can be found [in this repository](Sync-Comments/Sync-Comment.ps1).